Future-of-Learning

 My approach to understanding the future and how to build it draw on both design thinking and disruption.
 The books and articles below begin with shocking statistics on cost, time, and lengthy debt repayment, showing a clear case for disruption, then examine future skills in the age of AI, machine learning, and robotics.

 In this new age, businesses need a new kind of workforce, and workers need to equip themselves to survive and thrive.
-I examine the future attributes and skills needed (based on information from the World Economic Forum and other sources) and propose a new learning design/model, new business model, and new technologies to make it happen.
+I examine the future attributes and skills needed (based on information from the World Economic Forum and other sources) and use a Design Thinking approach to propose a new learning design, new business models, and new technologies to make it happen.

-Come back to this page as it fills with links for the books (coming soon in 2024!), articles, videos, and more resources.
+Come back to this page as technology develops and we innovate how to use it well.
 We’re all learning as we go!

 These books and articles were produced at S P Jain School of Global Management, which offers degree programs and executive education to craft global business leaders.
 The organization is known for its innovative approach to education and its leading-edge use of technology — including the proprietary technology it develops:

-Coming Soon in 2024!
-Designing the Future of Learning, a multimedia "living book" published by Gnowbe
+The Future of Learning, a multimedia "living book" for corporate L&D and the education industry, published by Gnowbe

 For more info. from the think tank that inspired these works, just visit the Future of Work & Education page from i2e - The Innovation & Entrepreneurship Center at S P Jain School of Global Management.
 For executive education that uses these principles and technologies, visit SPJ Global’s exed-ed page.
 To discuss how you might bring new L&D alive in your organization, please contact the author.